rokroskar/spark_workshop/README.md

 ### Easiest Setup: use a Virtual Machine

+If you want to simply get up and running, then we recommend you use the workshop materials through the Virtual Machine environment set up specifically for this purpose.
+This way you will only have to deal with the minimal set of installations.

 Download and install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Then you can simply open up a terminal, navigate to this repository and type